qyqyqyi/EMER/README.md

 This database is publicly available and free for **professors and research scientists affiliated to a university**.
 For students interested in accessing the dataset, please note that the application requires formal endorsement by a faculty member from your institution.

-Permission to use (but not reproduce or distribute) the MAFW database is granted only if the following steps are properly followed:
+Permission to use (but not reproduce or distribute) the EMER database is granted only if the following steps are properly followed:
 1. Download the [EMER-academics -final.pdf](/academics/emer-academics-final.pdf) document, which serves as the End-User License Agreement (EULA).
 2. Carefully review the terms and conditions to confirm acceptance.
 The required information at the end of the document must be completed and signed—**for student applicants, this signature must be from a professor at their affiliated university** to validate the request.
 3. Send the fully completed and signed document to: 1202411179@cug.edu.cn.